YPCC/itext2kg-gemini-/README.md

      kg-extractor

    ```

+decide:
-Does the itext2kg logic require specific Gemini 3.1 "thinking" features (like controlled reasoning depth), or is the standard response output sufficient for your graph construction?
+Does the itext2kg logic require specific Gemini 3.1 "thinking" features (like controlled reasoning depth), or is the standard response output sufficient for  graph construction?